Geometric Boundary Data for the Gravitational Field: The strong well-posedness of the IBVP for the harmonic Einstein equations

 We proceed in the same way as in two space dimensions.
 We use the transformation (\ref{eq:1.4}) so that the six wave equations for $\gamma^{yy},~\gamma^{yz},~\gamma^{zz},~\gamma^{tx},~\gamma^{xy}$ and $\gamma^{xz}$ satisfy homogeneous Dirichlet or Neumann boundary conditions.
 Then there is an energy estimate for these variables and their derivatives.
 We then use the constraints to obtain estimates for the remaining variables.

-The constraints (\ref{eq:cx}) - (\ref{eq:cz}) determine Neumann boundary data for $\partial_x \gamma^{xx}(t,0,y,z)$ and Dirichlet boundary data for $\gamma^{ty}(t,0,y,z)$ and $\gamma^{tz}(t,0,y,z)$ in terms of the previously estimated variables..
-After using the transformation (\ref{eq:1.4}), the resulting wave problem is strongly well posed so that we can estimate $\gamma^{xx}$, $\gamma^{ty}$ and $\gamma^{tz}$ and their derivatives.
-The constraint (\ref{eq:ct}) then provides Dirichlet data $\gamma^{tt}(t,0,y,z)$ for the remaining variable in terms of previously estimated variables After the transformation (\ref{eq:1.4}), the resulting wave problem for $\gamma^{tt}$ is strongly well-posed.
+The constraints (\ref{eq:cx}) - (\ref{eq:cz}) determine Neumann boundary data for $\partial_x \gamma^{xx}(t,0,y,z)$ and Dirichlet boundary data for $\gamma^{ty}(t,0,y,z)$ and $\gamma^{tz}(t,0,y,z)$ in terms of the previously estimated variables.
+After using the transformation (\ref{eq:1.4}), the resulting wave problems are strongly well posed so that we can estimate $\gamma^{xx}$, $\gamma^{ty}$ and $\gamma^{tz}$ and their derivatives.
+The constraint (\ref{eq:ct}) then provides Dirichlet data $\gamma^{tt}(t,0,y,z)$ for the remaining variable in terms of previously estimated variables.
+After the transformation (\ref{eq:1.4}), the resulting wave problem for $\gamma^{tt}$ is strongly well posed.